PrajaktaMaid/go-pipeline-sample/README.md

 Introduction
 ========================
-athiw ia for Harness Certification
+This is for Harness Certification

 This repository is a home for snippets of YAML code and a sample hello world server for the Harness CI Community.